Nazi Racial Science

 Outlines the connections between the American and German eugenics movements.
 Examines the influence of American eugenicists upon the Nazi approach to racial hygiene that lead to the practice of forced sterilization in Germany.

 United States Holocaust Memorial Museum.
 Deadly Medicine: Creating the Master Race.
 Washington, DC: United States Holocaust Memorial Museum, 2004.
-(HQ 755.5 .G3 U55 2004) [Find in a library near you]
+(HQ 755.5 .G3 U55 2004) [Find in a library near you (external link)]

 Companion book to the exhibition by the same name held at the United States Holocaust Museum from April 22, 2004 to October 16, 2005.
 Features numerous photographs, original documents, and drawings from the exhibition.
 Includes essays describing the history of the German eugenics movement, its influence on the Nazi medical establishment, and how its racial and social views contributed to the Holocaust.
 Provides a chronology, a guide to further reading, and an index.

 Weiss, Sheila Faith.
 Race Hygiene and National Efficiency: The Eugenics of Wilhelm Schallmayer.
 Berkeley: University of California Press, 1987.
-(HM 106 .W45 1987) [Find in a library near you]
+(HM 106 .W45 1987) [Find in a library near you (external link)]

 Offers an introduction to the history of medicine under the Nazis that supplements a detailed account of the practice of euthanasia at the hospitals and psychiatric clinics of Nazi Germany.
 Includes information from primary sources, such as diary entries and letters from doctors involved in euthanasia and medical experiments.
 Provides many illustrations and photographs as well as bibliographic references.